 How to Level an Air Conditioner Pad

 If you’re worried your air conditioner is sinking and creating problems, give B & G HVAC a call at 641-316-3360.
-We’ll inspect your air conditioner for any damage and then determine the best way to get it level again.
+We’ll check your air conditioner for any damage and then determine the best way to get it level again.